stephenbawks/rusticators/docs/vpc_layouts.md

 You can generate VPC Types of `A` and `B` at the moment but more can be added easily if need be.

+---
+**Ephemeral Subnet**

+First off, the ephemeral subnet is completely optional.
+You don't need to use it.

+Both `A` and `B` types have an ephemeral subnet option.
+This subnet is used for instances that are short lived and don't need to be persistent.
+This subnet was added because there is "extra" subnet space that is available in the VPC as CIDR math does not always perfectly divide the VPC into equal parts.
+Being that there is only one ephermal subnet this subnet is not used for anything other than short lived instances.
+A classic example has always been for a jumpbox or bastion host.

+---

 ### Type A

 This VPC is my most generally prescribed layout.
 It is laid out over three availability zones and offers what I feel is the most protection in case of outages.